Getting Business Intelligence When & Where NeededBy Ariella Brown | Posted 2017-01-10 Email Print

 As a result of the growth AudioNet has been experiencing, it's been adding on a large number of support people to keep up with the workload.
 "As our volume increases, so does our revenue," Thiery says.

 Being able to identify trends helps management plan more effectively.
-For example, AudioNet had a huge spike in volume last March when many of its customers were up for benefits renewals.
-While management was expecting some increase at the time of renewal, it didn't realize how extensive it would be.
+For example, AudioNet had a huge spike in volume last March when some of its customers were up for benefits renewals.
+While management was expecting some increase at the time of renewal, it didn't have easy access to real-time numbers.
 Having this data enables the company to plan for similar numbers in the future.

-AudioNet is also pleased with the security of the WebFOCUS BUE solution, which stores the software and all the data—including sensitive information—on the company's own servers, while also getting the same kind of mobile access one finds in a cloud solution.
+AudioNet is also pleased with the security of the WebFOCUS BUE solution, which stores the software and all the data—including sensitive information—in the company's secure HIPAA compliant data center, while also getting the same kind of secure mobile access one finds in a cloud solution.